 Change User Using su Command

-You might have used the su command to become superuser or root.
+You might have used the su command to become a superuser or root.
 You can also use this command to switch between users during another user’s session.
 To switch to another user, just add the specific username to the su command.

 You can verify the change in the user by running the whoami command.